Sha-256-sudo404/Hacks-for-firefox/README.md

 # Hacks-for-firefox
 Assumption of these hacks:
-1. Hardware acceleration support enabled (VAAPI)
-2. Sufficient RAM >= 8GB for cache on ram to speedup
+1. Sufficient RAM >= 8GB for efficient cache usage on ram to speedup, maximize ram usage and in turn reduce disk i/o
-3. Better use linux
+2. Reduce prefetch and modify rendering parameters for better cpu utilization and rendering speed

-This is my user.js opinionated for speed on linux
+User.js opinionated for latency on linux